 Subbly is the bootstrapped underdog, but I have to love them.
 They’re by no means short, and in fact I ended up choosing them.
 I love their support, their checkout and their direction (Public roadmap).
 They haven’t got a marketplace which some may see as a negative, but I am versed in marketing and so I actually prefer this (maybe I am biased).

-I guess I already let the cat out the bag, but Subbly is my pick.
-I am excited to see them continue on the path they seem to be going with grit and determination, and the direction they are taking with their product.
+I guess we already let the cat out the bag, but Subbly is our pick.
+We’re excited to see both continue on the path they seem to be going on with grit and determination.
+Over the past 2 years we’ve seen both platforms continue to develop and improve.
+When this happens, the customer wins.

 |Fast Customer Support||x||✔|